Exotic aspherical 4-manifolds: Introduction

 \subsection{Acknowledgments}

 The authors thank Lisa Piccirillo for valuable discussions at the beginning of this project.
 We also thank Jim Davis and Bena Tshishiku for corrections to some of the introductory historical remarks.
+Our further thanks go to the referee for helpful comments.